Sunday, March 11, 2012

 The food will last

-The oil will burn till midnight
+The oil lamp will burn till midnight

 Till we sleep the wearied sleep

-Of wanderers of those days
+Of those days

 And in the morning